ZipArchive/ZipArchive/README.md

 In your Podfile:
 `pod 'SSZipArchive'`

-You should define your minimum deployment target explicitely, like:
+You should define your minimum deployment target explicitly, like:
 `platform :ios, '8.0'`

 CocoaPods version should be at least CocoaPods 1.6.0.